-When to consume it: Twenty grams to 25 g of fast-absorbing protein such as whey as soon as possible following exercise.
+When to consume it: Twenty to 25 g of fast-absorbing protein such as whey as soon as possible following exercise.
 Your body ramps up protein synthesis post-workout, so giving it the resources it needs to do its job makes sense.
 Most protein powders will do the trick as long as they’re low in fat, which slows absorption.

 Your body also likes to repair muscles while you sleep, so right before bed is another great time to have some protein.
-The window is much larger here — about six hours — so a slower absorbing variety like casein makes sense.
+The window is much larger here — about six hours — so a slower-absorbing variety like casein makes sense.
 Cottage cheese or yogurt are reasonable options.

 Water for hydration

 You sweat when you exercise.
 Sometimes it evaporates too fast for you to notice it, but it happens nonetheless.
 Therefore, fluid replenishment matters.
 We are about 50 to 60 percent water.
-It plays a pivotal role in all kind of bodily functions, including those related to athletic performance.
+It plays a pivotal role in all kinds of bodily functions, including those related to athletic performance.
 (Learn more about how dehydration can impact performance.)